 The only issues I have with Dead Space stem from two different gameplay mechanics, the ones found in the zero-g locations and the gunner sequences.
 The aiming, jumping, and landing in zero gravity feels a little clunky, but it’s mostly forgivable.
 The gunner sequences however, are just bad, and have only gotten worse with age.
 The times you’re forced to protect the Ishimura from incoming debris and asteroids are the only low points in the entire game.
 It breaks the immersion for me each time, and the aiming controls are painfully sluggish or frustratingly fast depending on your controller settings.
-The one time I failed to protect the ship on this playthrough, it felt like the game killed me rather than I had died by making a mistake, and that’s how I’ve always remembered those parts.
+The one time I failed to protect the ship on this playthrough, it felt like the game killed me rather than I had died by making a mistake, and that’s how I’ve always remembered those particular moments.

 Even with my minor complaints, Dead Space is still the gold standard for horror survival games.
 Although I’ve memorized most of it by now, I was still caught off guard by a few jump scares, creeped out by its unnerving monsters, and invested enough in the story to finish it fairly quickly yet again.
 Here’s hoping that those of you who haven’t played Dead Space will give it a shot (you can play it on PS3, Xbox 360, PC, and Xbox One through backwards compatibility) and that EA eventually revives the franchise, giving it the ending it deserves.